oixel/PlaylistGrabber/README.md

 2) Extract it to desired path
 3) Open OS's terminal or the terminal inside IDE of choice
 4) cd into PlaylistGrabber folder
+5) run "pip install -r requirements.txt"
-5) run "python -m main"
+6) run "python -m main"

 You are now all set up!